LPSim/frontend/README.md

 to receive current state.
 When requests is needed, available requests and objects will be marked with gold border.
 To perform elemental tuning, skill, or decleare round end, click corresponding buttons on right.
-To switch charactor, click charactor that want switch to.
+To switch character, click character that want switch to.
 To use card, click card first, then if this card need a target, click target.
 When an action need cost, the code will automatically select the cost.
 You can manually select cost by clicking dice.
 When action, target and cost is selected, click confirm to send command.
 If mistakenly selected, click cancel to cancel the selection.
 You can also use space/enter to confirm and esc to cancel.

-When clicking on card, skill, charactor, summon, support, the detail information will be shown on the left, and also print in the console for its structure.
-Hover on team status or charactor status will show its information beside the icon.
+When clicking on card, skill, character, summon, support, the detail information will be shown on the left, and also print in the console for its structure.
+Hover on team status or character status will show its information beside the icon.